Roiqk7/dotfiles/README.md

 # Introduction
 This cofiguration is aimed for C++ development in Neovim on MacOS.
 That being said the purpose of this repository is to help you get started.
-You are free to change it to your liking and I designed it with that in mind.
+You are to change it to your liking and I designed it with that in mind.

 # TODO insert image here